YassKhazzan/openperplex_front/README.md

 ## 🤝 Contributing

-We welcome contributions to OpenPerple!
+We welcome contributions to OpenPerplex!
 Please feel free to submit issues, fork the repository and send pull requests!

 ## 📝 License
 - MIT